-The ranking is made with information from the U.S. Department of Education, test scores, college data and ratings through the site’s users, which consist of former students and teachers.
-Midtown is the highest rated public high school on the list, among charter and art schools.
+The ranking is based on statistics from the U.S. Department of Education, test scores, college data and ratings through the site’s users, such as former students and teachers.
+Midtown is the highest-rated public high school on the list, among charter and art schools.
+Theater and film teacher Elizabeth Collins believes this ranking is due to the autonomy of Midtown’s arts curriculum and values the diversity in opportunities available to students.

 “One of the most important things I’ve learned from theater and chorus is the importance of community and trust,” Diamond-Wilding said.
 “I love how many friendships are made through theater, and how empowering it feels to be a part of a group all working towards the same end goal.”

-“I’ve been involved with chorus since fourth grade so I knew I wanted to continue that going into Midtown,” Diamond-Wilding said.
-“Before I was even at Midtown, I would go and watch the musicals here.
-I remember seeing Legally Blonde when I was in sixth grade and thinking that that was something I wanted to be a part of.”
+“Before I was even at Midtown, I would go and watch the musicals here,” Diamond-Wilding said.
+“I remember seeing ‘Legally Blonde’ when I was in sixth grade and thinking that that was something I wanted to be a part of.”

 “[Midtown] being ranked six is an amazing achievement for us, and motivates me as a student,” Patterson said.
 “I think this shows how important it is to have different types of art programs in schools.
-I just wish for us being no. 6, we would get more funding towards our fashion program.
+I just wish for us being number six, we would get more funding towards our fashion program.
 The fact that we can do so much with what we are given will hopefully push sponsors to grow the program.”

 “Not having a [pre-determined] theme allows students to incorporate what interests them; [it] truly allows their creativity to flow and adds more diversity to our art program,” Patterson said.

 “People tend to see only core classes as most important to educational development, however, the value of art incorporated in STEAM [Science, Technology, Engineering, Art and Math] gives room for self-expression through the arts curriculum,” Williams said.
-“Whatever level or ability when students join the art program, they are nurtured, encouraged and gently pushed to grow beyond where they see themselves artistically.”
+“Whatever level or ability, when students join the art program, they are nurtured, encouraged and gently pushed to grow beyond where they see themselves artistically.”

 “On the technical side of theatre, we use geometry and engineering skills to build the sets, light color theory in a lighting design and balanced composition in the overall production design,” Collins said.
 “All of these aspects connect directly to our STEAM initiative at Midtown.”

-Williams believes that the quality of the art department at Midtown stems from the students and teachers who make up the programs.
+Williams believes the quality of the art department at Midtown stems from the students and teachers who make up the programs.

 “I believe the heart and pulse of the arts program here at Midtown are the teachers and the students who come to us full of raw talent and inspiration,” Williams said.